 The most common recovery strategy for a struggling company is to implement cost reduction measures.
 Cost reduction may involve limiting expenditures on resources, laying off personnel, or reducing benefits.
 A company may limit resource expenditures by successfully negotiating lower costs from suppliers.
 It may also terminate the services of some employees whose services are less critical in the production process.
 Automating some of the production processes can help in reducing the number of employees attached to these departments.
 A firm can also slash benefits such as pension or healthcare obligations until it undergoes full recovery.

 A company can make changes in capital deployment by reducing the capital allocated to underperforming segments and increasing capital allocations to well-performing segments.
 This strategy aims to reduce capital allocations to less profitable areas and use the capital more efficiently.
 American International Group (AIG) implemented this strategy to remain afloat after the 2008 financial crisis.
 The company improved capital allocation to the most productive business segments to boost its revenue base.
 It also disposed of some of its assets to raise additional capital.
 AIG used the funds to pay back the government bailout money that it had received.

 Fallen Angels vs. Rising Star Bonds

-Thank you for reading CFI’s explanation of a fallen angel.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s explanation of a Fallen Angel.
 To keep learning and advancing your career, the additional resources below will be useful: